Notification of Absence

 It is your responsibility to:

-- Advise Student Administration of any absence.
+- Notify the College of your absence with evidence if required within the relevant notification period.
 You should follow any guidelines specific to your department given in the Departmental Student Handbook as you may be required to meet formally with an academic tutor or supervisor.

 - Keep in touch with your department should you be absent for a prolonged period